ASEAN: APSC Blueprint

 During the 14th ASEAN Summit, the group adopted the APSC Blueprint.
 This document is aimed at creating a robust political-security environment within ASEAN, with programs and activities outlined to establish the APSC by 2016.
 It is based on the ASEAN Charter, the ASEAN Security Community Plan of Action, and the Vientiane Action Program.
 The APSC aims to create a sense of responsibility toward comprehensive security and a dynamic, outward-looking region in an increasingly integrated and interdependent world.

 The ASEAN Defense Industry Collaboration (ADIC) was proposed at the 4th ASEAN Defense Ministers' Meeting (ADMM) on 11 May 2010 in Hanoi.
-Its purpose, among others, is to reduce defence imports from non-ASEAN countries by half and to further develop the defense industry in the region.
+Its purpose, among others, is to reduce defence imports from non-ASEAN countries by half and to further develop the defence industry in the region.
 It was formally adopted on the next ADMM on 19 May 2011, in Jakarta, Indonesia.
 The main focus is to industrially and technologically boost the security capability of ASEAN, consistent with the principles of flexibility and non-binding and voluntary participation among the member states.
 The concept revolves around education and capability-building programs to develop the skills and capabilities of the workforce, production of capital for defence products, and the provision of numerous services to address the security needs of each member state.
 It also aims to develop an intra-ASEAN defence trade.
 ADIC aims to establish a strong defence industry relying on the local capabilities of each member state and limit annual procurement from external original equipment manufacturers (OEMs).
 Countries like the US, Germany, Russia, France, Italy, UK, China, South Korea, Israel, and the Netherlands are among the major suppliers to ASEAN.
 ASEAN defence budget rose by 147% from 2004 to 2013 and is expected to rise further in the future.
 Factors affecting the increase include economic growth, ageing equipment, and the plan to strengthen the establishment of the defence industry.
 ASEANAPOL is also established to enhance cooperation on law enforcement and crime control among police forces of member states.